chlorm/arkive/README.md

     code 2: ?
 ```

-   * Improve code portability for shells other than bash
+   * Improve code portability for shells other than bash (continuous)
    * Find chapter list language if it is set